 While students are permitted to enter the United States up to 30 days prior to their program start date, we discourage F-1 and J-1 students from making immediate international travel plans after having entered the United States.
 International travel requires prior verification with the U.S. Government.
-Since immigration records will only be updated and registered AFTER the mandatory immigration compliance session, students should wait to leave the United States until we have completed the registration process with the U.S. Government.
+Since immigration records will only be updated and registered AFTER the mandatory immigration compliance session, students should wait to leave the United States until OGS has completed the registration process with the U.S. Government.

 I-94 Record of Entry

 An I-94 Record of Entry should be created for all students, without exception, upon arrival in the United States.
 The I-94 procedure differs according to the method of entry into the United States.